sosafacun/Bird-That-Flaps/README.md

 - Accumulate one point for each obstacle that the player passes.
 Display the score.

 **Stretch Goals:**
-- Add some background art!
-Try layering the background and scrolling at a different rate to the foreground obstacles.
-This is called Parallax scrolling.

 - Add some sounds that will play each time the player gains a point, and when the player loses.
 - Add a basic game-over screen to display the player’s score.
 - Track the high-score between play sessions and display the high score alongside the current score.

 **Personal Goals:**

 - Make a BGM loop for the entirety of the game.
-- Add a "day/night" cycle (Point Light that orbits behind every scene and casts shadows)